Garden tourism

 Garden tourism is a type of niche tourism involving visits to famous gardens and botanical gardens and places which are significant in the history of gardening.
 Garden tourists often travel individually in countries with which they are familiar but often prefer to join organized garden tours in countries where they might experience difficulties with language, travel or finding accommodation in the vicinity of the garden.

 In the year 2000 the Alhambra and the Taj Mahal both received over two million visitors.
 This poses problems for the landscape manager.

 Probably the oldest traditions of garden tourism are those of China and Japan.
 In both countries some temples had famous gardens, and in China a private garden could be visited for a small charge by the 11th century.
 In India, many Mughal gardens around tombs and mosques could be visited, and throughout the Islamic world some gardens were in effect public parks, open to the public, while others remained strictly private.

 In Early Modern Europe it was generally possible for the public, or at least those respectably dressed, to see large parts of royal palace gardens, at least some of the time, while other areas were a "privy garden" with tightly restricted access.
-At the same time botanic gardens were being founded, which had being a visitor attraction as an important part of their function.
+At the same time botanic gardens were being founded, which had been a visitor attraction as an important part of their function.
 By the 18th century, the English "garden tour" of large country house gardens was well-established, with guide-books and maps of the garden, and special inns.

 Many tourist visits are to gardens, as part of a broader itinerary or a one-off trip, but the amount of tourism dedicated to seeing a series of gardens is much smaller.
 Garden tourism of this sort remains a niche commercial enterprise.
 Throughout the world, there are a limited number of boutique tour operators offering guided tours to the public.